ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 He also showed us to use generators and build tools to create a whole lot of code and files in the terminal.

 The main topics of this course were Node.js, package managers and ways to build & generate your code (gulp, webpack and Angular CLI).
-We went over them one by one and got the chance to test and install them on our machine's to get a hands-on experience.
+We went over them one by one and got the chance to test and install them on our machines to get a hands-on experience.
 In the end, we created an Angular application from scratch and played around with the generator to make some components and serving them to look at our work.

 ## Java Language Features